Name Changed to Grace Communion International

 Herbert W. Armstrong stated, “Christ is not the gospel.
 Believing on Christ is not believing the gospel.”
 (Voice clip of HWA giving a Bible Study and marking Buck Taylor; heard on tape two, pt.
 2 of: “My Story” by C. Wayne Cole, May 19, 1979.)
 He also wrote, “It is faith–not in Christ–but in God’s coming world government, man’s only hope!
 And it’s faith in that and not faith in Christ that saves.” (“What is The Good News?”
-The Good News, March 1963) [Note: This last quote by HWA was taken from a transcript in the 1960s by J. Vernon McGee.
-Tape with ESN.]
+The Good News, March 1963) [Note: This last quote by HWA was taken from a sermon in the 1960s by J. Vernon McGee which we have posted: The World of Fairyland: The World Tomorrow.]
 The article is not found in the 1963 Good News online (also page 1 appears to be missing); therefore, we do not know which publication Dr. McGee was referring to, or if something was removed.]

 HWA proclaimed, “Christ, the person, is not the gospel!” and, “it is necessary to believe that precise identical gospel in order to be saved!”
 (Ambassador College Bible Correspondence Course, Lesson 18, “What is the True Gospel?”).